 As we rumbled off down the road I was handed a bottle of sweet red port to drink from, followed by a partially gnawed head of green cabbage to chomp.
 The port, a wine that I’d never tasted until then, warmed up my insides as it went down.
 It’s been a favorite of mine ever since — as is cabbage, which I prefer cooked, but tasted pretty good raw.

 After a few pleasantries I discovered my saviors were Penitente Indians.
 They seemed pleased when I told them I’d always wanted to meet genuine Penitente.
 Once across the Colorado border we pulled into a big truck stop at a busy highway intersection.
 By then a cold rain was falling.

 My companion in the back seat offered to buy me a drink at the small tavern nearby.
 As we sat at the bar drinking whiskey and beer he told me he’d always wanted to meet a genuine hippy.
 “You look so much like Jesus,” he crooned while gently stroking my long hair.
-He said he’d taken LSD a few times and I could stay at their place nearby and take it with them.
+He said he’d taken LSD a few times and that I could stay at their place nearby and take it with them.
 The thought occurred to me that maybe they wanted to fatten me up for the “Ritual” in the spring.
 Although I was flattered, I wasn’t sure I really wanted to go there.

-A psychedelic vision flashed before me of sitting on a smooth dirt floor inside ancient adobe walls, followed by a wave of paranoia as I remembered that the Indians of the Southwest had somehow determined that all hippies were homosexuals.
+A psychedelic vision flashed before me of a smooth dirt floor inside ancient adobe walls, followed by a wave of paranoia as I remembered that the Indians of the Southwest had somehow determined that all hippies were homosexuals.
 The thought of taking LSD with a band of horny Indians who were also into bodily mortification was even less appealing than the cold highway outside.